revdancatt/CAT504-whatisthelatestguardianheadline-javascript/README.md

   cookie) just to practice doing it
 * Work out what to do when long words with no breaks don't scale down to the correct screen size
+* Make sure Right to Left is working when displaying Arabic headlines